cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "isValidRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function isValidRepresentationConfig(representationType: string, config: RepresentationConfig): boolean;

-// Warning: (ae-missing-release-tag) "IToolBinding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type IToolBinding = {
     mouseButton: ToolBindingMouseType;
     modifierKey?: ToolBindingKeyboardType;
 };

-// Warning: (ae-missing-release-tag) "IToolGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface IToolGroup {
     // (undocumented)